codeBlock-1984/bankr/README.md

 - Create a bank account
 - View account profile
 - View transaction history
+- View specific transaction
+-

 #### A Staff can do the following:

 - Credit a client's bank account
 - Debit a client's bank account
+- Activate/deactivate a client's bank account
 - View list of all client bank accounts
+- View a specific client's bank accounts
-- View a specific client's bank account
+- View a specific bank account
 - Delete a specific bank account
+- View all transactions

 #### An Admin can do the following:
 - Create an admin or staff user account
 - Activate/deactivate user account
 - View list of all client bank accounts
+- View a specific client's bank accounts
-- View a specific client's bank account record
+- View a specific bank account
 - Delete a specific bank account
+- View specific transaction

 ## Extra features
-- A client can view his transactions for each account
+- A client will receive an email notification whenever a transaction is performed on his account
-- A client can view his own accounts

 ## Related links